 Today is Museum Store Sunday, a day to celebrate how museum retailers exist to support museums’ contributions to communities around the country and the world.
-(We might also to mention it’s a great day to shop The Met Store, with 25% off sitewide through 11:59 ET tonight).
+(We might also to mention it’s a great day to shop The Met Store).

 The Metropolitan Museum of Art has been disseminating revenue-generating reproductions of works in its collection practically since its founding—in part to fulfill a mandate in its original 1870 Charter to be “encouraging and developing the study of the fine arts.”
 Early images of European paintings—etchings were introduced in 1871, followed by then-state-of-the-art photographic prints—were commissioned for archival reasons, with extra copies going on sale to fund the Museum’s operations.
 (At one of the Museum’s first locations, the Douglas Mansion on West 14th Street, reproductions were on sale in the very galleries in which the original paintings hung!)

 The Museum also showed an early commitment to three-dimensional reproductions.
 In its first decades, The Met created and exhibited copies of famous sculptures from collections in Europe (even distributing them to other museums in the U.S.), in line with prevailing museum practice of the time—and before the new institution’s own collection came into its own.

 An early, major addition to The Met’s holdings, the Cesnola Collection of Cypriot art, assembled by a flamboyant military officer and funded by public subscription, provided ample subjects for reproduction—and the Museum’s trustees engaged a prominent Manhattan jewelry house to take on the job.
 Tiffany & Company’s 146 facsimiles of the Cypriot pieces won awards at the Paris Exposition of 1878, and were for sale in the company’s famous “Blue Book” for years.